 For those looking to explore some trails, High Point State Park in Sussex, home to the highest elevation in New Jersey at 1,803 feet, offers dramatic views as well as hiking and biking paths.
 On a clear autumn day, you can see miles upon miles of spectacular fall colors.
 Continue on to Hamburg to stay in the luxurious Crystal Springs Resort, enjoying its host of outdoor and wellness experiences.

-Next stop is Franklin and the Franklin Mineral Museum, where minerals from New Jersey and around the world are displayed.
-After Franklin, head south through Ogdensburg and tour the underground mines and historic buildings at Sterling Hill Mining Museum.
+The next stop is Franklin and the Franklin Mineral Museum, where minerals from New Jersey and around the world are displayed.
 Continue on to Sparta, which abounds with mountain lakes and picture-perfect vistas.
 From Sparta, return to Branchville.

 MID TO LATE OCTOBER